who-biz/verus-pbaas/README.md

     }
 }'
 ```
-You should modify relevant identity fields to match desired id, control address, minsigs, and optionally a private address.
+You should modify relevant identity fields to match desired id, primary address, minsigs, and optionally a private address.

 If successful, output should display a txid: